Introduction: Unpacking the Nature of Citric Acid

 -

 Further Dissociation (Minor): The remaining citrate ion can lose a second and, to a much lesser extent, a third proton from its other carboxyl groups (pKa2 ~4.8, pKa3 ~6.4).
 Each step produces a more highly charged anion (C₆H₆O₇²⁻, C₆H₅O₇³⁻) and more hydronium ions.
-However, in a typical aqueous solution (like lemon juice), the first dissociation is dominant, and the solution contains a mixture of mostly neutral citric acid molecules and some singly charged citrate ions, along with hydronium ions.
+On the flip side, in a typical aqueous solution (like lemon juice), the first dissociation is dominant, and the solution contains a mixture of mostly neutral citric acid molecules and some singly charged citrate ions, along with hydronium ions.

 The key takeaway from this breakdown: The ionic species (citrate ions and hydronium ions) are products of a chemical reaction (dissociation) that occurs in water.
 They are not present in the original covalent solid.
 The covalent bonds within the citrate ion are what hold its atoms together after the proton is gone.